 In the long run, however, the use of fire must be increased if we are to address the manner in which we deal with the 'old' forest in particular.
 If we are to change age class distributions by converting overmature boreal stands to newly regenerated forests, primarily of black spruce (Picea mariana [Mill.]
 B.S.P.) and jack pine (Pinus banksiana Lamb.), prescribed burning is virtually the only feasible tool available.
 We know that these stands will revert to boreal stands following natural fire and that both ecologically and silviculturally comparable 'new' forests will occur.
 Related to this is the use of fire in boreal forests for fire hazard reduction or sanitation as in areas of blowdown or spruce budworm infestation.
-The prescriptions and criteria situations--overmature three these forests, fire hazard reduction and sanitation --have yet to be adequately developed for general management purposes.
-Their development is, however, dependent on the forest manager's having an overall planning strategy for the forest in which the cost/benefit relationships of investment in various silvicultural treatments ranging from regeneration to tending, protection and harvesting, with all attendant costs including those of access, are fully explored.
+The prescriptions and criteria these three situations--overmature forests, fire hazard reduction and sanitation --have yet to be adequately developed for gen-Their development eral management purposes. is, however, dependent on the forest manager's having an overall planning strategy for the forest in which the cost/benefit relationships of investment in various silvicultural treatments ranging from regeneration to tending, protection and harvesting, with all attendant costs including those of access, are fully explored.